 The Peaceful Valley catalog is interesting in that not only do they offer their own line of organic seeds, but the seeds of other seed companies as well.
-There is a good mix of edible and ornamental varieties here, as well as books and gardening supplies.
+There's a good mix of edible and ornamental varieties, as well as books and gardening supplies.

 04 of 10

-Johnny's offers conventional seed and organic seed, so you do have to double-check to make sure the seed you are purchasing is an organic item.
-This year's catalog offers over 300 organic products, which are easily identified in their catalog by a large, red "OG" symbol.
+Johnny's offers conventional seed and organic seed, so be sure to double-check to the seed you're purchasing is an organic item.
+Their catalog offers over 300 organic products, which are easily identified by a large, red "OG" symbol.
 While Johnny's is not the least expensive source for seeds, they do offer quality seeds and provide excellent customer service.Continue to 5 of 10 below.

 05 of 10

 The Burpee catalog is a mainstay in the gardening world.
-The full-color photos are always useful, and the prices are decent (though they seem higher this year).
+The full-color photos are always useful, and the prices tend to be mid-range.
 While they don't offer a huge selection of organic seed, Burpee does carry a few basic organic vegetable and herb varieties.
-It's easy to figure out which items are organic; Burpee publishes a list in the catalog of all of the organic varieties.
+It's easy to figure out which items are organic as Burpee publishes a list in the catalog of all of the organic varieties.

 06 of 10